smaldragon/BNUY-ROM/README.md

 ## CHR-RAM Banking ($E000-$FFFF, write)

-These registers select one of 16 2KiB CHR-RAM bank to use for each of the 4 PPU pattern table windows.
+If present, these registers select one of 16 2KiB CHR-RAM bank to use for each of the 4 PPU pattern table windows.

 ```
 $E000: CHR-RAM Bank 0 (bottom of Pattern Table 1)